marcusapel/open-etp-client/devops/azure/README.md

 ### Azure DevOps pipeline installation

-1. Create and clone repo to your azure devops
+1. Create and clone the repo to your Azure DevOps.
-2. Clone and sync community open-etp-client with azure devops repo
+2. Clone and sync community open-etp-client with Azure DevOps repo.
-3. Create and launch pipeline.
+3. Create and launch the pipeline.

 ```bash
 export ADO_PROJECT=<ado-project>